The effects of turbulence on galactic nuclear gas rings: Summary and Conclusion

-In general, the sizes of nuclear rings are controlled by: 1) the strength of the galactic bar, 2) the bar pattern speed, and 3) the sound speed (see \citealt{Sormani2019MNRAS.488.4663S}, and references therein).
-In this work we find that, by comparing with observations, our simulations can be used to differentiate between the two suggested potentials, the speed of the bar, and the bar's inclination with the line of sight.
+As suggested by \citealt{Sormani2019MNRAS.488.4663S} (and references therein), the sizes of nuclear rings are generally controlled by: 1) the strength of the galactic bar, 2) the bar pattern speed, and 3) the sound speed.
+In this work, we explore the inclusion of turbulence, and compare it to the effects of thermal pressure due to low and high sound speeds (i.e., temperatures) in the absence of turbulence.
+We find that turbulence has the effect of spreading out nuclear rings, as well as promoting mass inflow to the center.
+Both of these effects are due to the viscosity generated by turbulence, as explored in \cite{Salas2019}.